SAP/cloud-identity-developer-guide/docs/concepts/Testing.md

 ## Mock Authentication, Not Authorization

 When testing your application's AMS integration, always mock authentication—not authorization.
 This way you test the same AMS code that runs in production which means, local authorization tests are generally very reliable.
-Avoid mocking internal authorization logic, as it is complex and may change, making tests brittle and less reliable.
+Avoid mocking internal authorization logic, e.g. AMS library functions, as it is complex and prone to API changes, making tests brittle and less reliable.

 The authorization checks in the AMS libraries typically use the security context created by the BTP authentication libraries as input.
 To test effectively, it is best practice to mock the security context directly—either by mocking its properties or by constructing it from a test *JWT token*.

-::: info
+::: tip
 In CAP, simply use the standard [mock users](https://cap.cloud.sap/docs/node.js/authentication#mock-users) for testing.
 :::